Sousastep/SousaFX-docs/docs/content/MaxOrPluginSelector.rst

 that lets you choose between a max-native effect or an external audio plugin.

-To choose, first turn off the audio engine by clicking the power button in the :ref:`main window <Main Window>`.
-Then click the effect's main menu to select Max or Plugin, and then turn the audio engine back on.
+To choose, first turn off the audio engine by clicking the blue power button in the :ref:`main window <Main Window>`.
+Click the effect's main menu to select Max or Plugin, then click the power button again to turn the audio engine back on.
 Your choice is auto-saved.

 .. image:: media/maxselected.png
    :width: 100%